What You Might be Surprised to Learn about Material Costs

 It is true that there is an abundance of beetle killed pine in the Western United States.
 However, the prized, cool-looking “blue stained” pine is far less abundant.
 The blue stained trees may have been originally killed by beetles, but the blue stain was caused by a fungus that sometimes grows under the dead tree’s bark and stains the wood from the outside in.
 The penetration of the blue stain depends in part on how long the tree has been dead as well as the available moisture.
 As it turns out, this happens fairly rarely in the forests being harvested.
 The relative scarcity is due to the fact that the Forrest Service and forest land owners try to harvest the beetle killed wood before any of it can develop blue stain.
 Hence, this blue stained lumber is in relatively short supply, needs special handling, and as a result costs a lot more- sometimes as much as 3 times more.

 There are good practical and environmental reasons for using green building materials for custom millwork, in point of purchase displays, and in wooden store fixtures .
 However, it is important to understand the relative cost of these materials compared to other material choices.
-In a future blog post we will go into more detail on the economics of other really cool sustainable, green materials.
+In a future blog post we will go into more detail on the economics of other really cool, sustainable recycled display materials.